chk1/stw2openmensa/README.md

 Revised and parsed XML data for OpenMensa is available from [mensa.chrk.de/openmensa](https://mensa.chrk.de/openmensa).
 This is where I configured my OpenMensa sources to fetch canteen data from ([see map of canteens](http://openmensa.org/#14/51.9646/7.6159)).
 Data is parsed and updated daily.

-JSON data is available from the OpenMensa API via `http://openmensa.org/api/v2/canteens/225/meals`.
+JSON data is available from the [OpenMensa API](http://doc.openmensa.org/api/v2/) via e.g. `http://openmensa.org/api/v2/canteens/225/meals`.

 ID `225` represents "Mensa am Ring", you can use these other IDs as well: